haroldtreen/epub-press/public/docs/2-How To Use.md

 # How To Use

-1. Open all the sites for your book in separate tabs.
+1. Open all of your favorite sites in separate tabs.
   ![tabs](./docs/images/tabs.jpg)
 1. Arrange them in the order they should appear in the book.
 1. Click the EpubPress icon.